Reliability-Adjusted Prioritized Experience Replay: Methodology

+\end{assumption} for some \( \lambda \leq 1 \), where \( \delta_i^+ = \lvert\delta_i\rvert \).
 This assumption formalizes the intuition that bootstrapped targets primarily inherit bias from inaccuracies in future predictions.
 It reflects standard TD-learning dynamics under sufficient exploration and function approximation stability.
-In a nutshell, it captures the intuition that target bias predominantly arises from unresolved downstream \glspl{acr:tde}, reflecting a local perspective on TD-learning dynamics.
+While -- similar to the assumptions made in standard convergence proofs for \gls{acr:rl} -- this assumption may theoretically be violated during the early phases of training, it tends to hold in practice, especially once value estimates stabilize, as we show in Appendix~\ref{sec:assumption_testing}.
+In a nutshell, Assumption~\ref{assumption:bias} captures the intuition that target bias predominantly arises from unresolved downstream \glspl{acr:tde}, reflecting a local perspective on TD-learning dynamics.
 Unlike classical convergence proofs that require global exploration and decaying learning rates, our assumption focuses on bounding the bias along observed trajectories during finite-sample learning, making it more applicable to practical deep \gls{acr:rl}.
 We refer the interested reader to Appendix~\ref{sssec:assumption} for a detailed discussion.

-Under Assumption~\ref{assumption:bias}, the reliability score \( \mathcal{R}_t \)--representing the fraction of downstream \gls{acr:tde} within a given trajectory--bounds the normalized target bias.
+Under Assumption~\ref{assumption:bias}, the reliability score \( \mathcal{R}_t \) --representing the fraction of downstream \gls{acr:tde} within a given trajectory -- bounds the normalized target bias.
 This is captured in the following lemma.

 \begin{lemma}[Reliability Bounds Target Bias] Under Assumption~\ref{assumption:bias},

 \end{lemma}

 For the proof of Lemma~\ref{lemma:reliability}, we refer to Appendix~\ref{sssec:reliability_bias_bound}.
 Lemma~\ref{lemma:reliability} expresses that transitions with higher reliability scores exhibit lower target bias and thus yield more trustworthy \glspl{acr:tde}.
 This finding motivates selecting training transitions not just by \gls{acr:tde} magnitude, but by a combination of \gls{acr:tde} magnitude and reliability — as implemented in \gls{acr:reaper}.